 - Eat hot meals of pasta and rice

 - Eat dessert

 Fluid intake before the race

 You also have to be in fluid and electrolyte balance to perform your best.
-To get a status on this balance, you can for instance check the color of your urine.
-If the urine is light (and you haven’t eaten anything that puts color), you will most likely be on the right track.
+To get a status on this balance, you can for instance check the colour of your urine.
+If the urine is light (and you haven’t eaten anything that puts colour), you will most likely be on the right track.

 Drink the quantities that is natural for you.
 If you are not sure, around 0,5 L during the last two hours is fine.
 Sports drink should be used to make sure that you are in balance.
 Please remember that there is salt in the food you eat, so overdoing will have no purpose.

 Are you interested in Visma Ski Classics?
 Visit our website for information, news, and more.